-Rhode Island Process Serving Requirements
+Rhode Island Process Service Requirements

-Service of all process shall be made by a sheriff or the sheriff’s deputy, within the sheriff’s county, by a duly authorized constable, or by any person who is not a party and who is at least 18 years of age.
+Service of all process shall be made by a sheriff or the sheriff’s deputy, within the sheriff’s county, by a duly authorized constable, or by any person who is not a party and is at least 18 years of age.

-Service not allowed on SUNDAYS
+Service is not allowed on SUNDAYS.

-Rule 4.
+Rhode Island Rules of Civil Procedure Rule 4.
 Process, attachment, trustee process, arrest.

 (a) Summons: Form.
 The summons shall bear the clerk’s signature or facsimile signature, be under the seal of the court, identify the court and the parties, be directed to the defendant, state the name and address of the plaintiff’s attorney, or, if unrepresented, of the plaintiff.
-It shall also state the time within which the defendant must appear and defend and notify the defendant that failure to do so will result in a judgment by default against the defendant for the complaint’s relief.
+It shall also state the time the defendant must appear and defend and notify the defendant that failure to do so will result in a judgment by default against the defendant for the complaint’s relief.
 The court may allow a summons to be l be accompanied by a copy of the complaint and shall identify the court in which it has been filed;